Canonical integral models for Shimura varieties of toral type: Shimura varieties of toral type

-It is easy to check that the pullback of $\sP_{\eK^c}$ along (\ref{eq-intmorphism}) is $\sP_\eK$, so to show that $\sP_\eK$ pulls back to the universal shtuka along $\Theta_x$, it is enough to show the corresponding result in the cuspidal case.
+Now, by the diagram (\ref{diagram}), to show that $\sP_\eK$ pulls back to the universal shtuka along $\Theta_x$, it is enough to show the corresponding result for $\sP_{\eK'}$.
 Hence for the remainder of this section we assume $\eT = \eT^c$.

 The idea for computing the pullback of $\sP_\eK$ is to use functoriality to reduce the result to Lubin-Tate theory.
 Let $T_1$ be the $\bQ_p$-torus